zendframework/ZFTool/docs/DIAGNOSTICS.md

 This will run the default set of diag tests and in case of trouble, display any errors or warnings.
 ![Running diag in console](img/simple-run.png)

-To display additional information on the tests performed, you can run diagnostics in verbose using `--verbose` or `-v` switch:
+To display additional information on the tests performed, you can run diagnostics in verbose mode using `--verbose` or `-v` switches:

     php public/index.php diag -v